pnp/script-samples/scripts/report-private-teams-excel/README.md

 plugin: add-to-gallery
 ---

-# Report of Private Teams to Excel
+# Report of Private Teams channels to Excel

 ## Summary